 Assistant Chromatography Instructor for the American Chemical Society

-Attorney Ronald L. Moore has a unique combination of past experiences that he uses to represent people accused of Driving under the influence of alcohol, illegal drugs, or medications in Southern California.
-Mr. Moore was a forensic scientist at the Orange County Crime Lab for over 18 years, working in Toxicology, Narcotics, Ballistics, and Crime Scene Investigation (CSI).
+Ronald L. Moore has a unique combination of past experiences that he brings to his teaching and testimony as an expert witness.
+Mr. Moore was a forensic scientist at the Orange County Crime Lab for over 18 years, working in Toxicology, Controlled Substances, Firearms & Toolmarks, and Crime Scene Investigation (CSI).
+He testified in over 600 cases as an expert witness, and participated in the investigation of approximately 50 homicides, 25 officer involved shootings, and over 100 autopsies, as well as analyzing over 40,000 blood and urine samples for alcohol by headspace gas chromatography and training hundreds of police officers in evidential breath testing with the Intoxilyzer 5000, BAC Datamaster, and Alco-Sensor IV.
+While still working at the lab, he graduated valedictorian, magna cum laude, from Western State University College of Law.
 He turned to the practice of law after 18 months as Supervisor of the Forensic Alcohol unit.
-He has testified in over 600 cases as an expert witness, and participated in the investigation of approximately 50 homicides, 25 officer involved shootings, and over 100 autopsies, as well as analyzing over 40,000 blood and urine samples for alcohol by headspace gas chromatography and training hundreds of police officers in evidential breath test- ing with the Intoxilyzer 5000, BAC Datamaster, and Alco-Sensor IV.
-Mr. Moore is an FST instructor and Forensic Sobriety Assessment certified, as well as DRE trained.
+He spent about 8 years as a criminal defense attorney focused on DUI defense, before opening his practice as a consulting toxicologist.
+Mr. Moore is an SFST instructor and was Forensic Sobriety Assessment certified, as well as trained in the DRE protocol.
 He also spent over 14 years as a reserve Deputy Sheriff with 6 years as a Search and Rescue K9 handler and 4 years as an Emergency Medical Technician.
-Attorney Moore is a frequent speaker at legal conferences across the country, and has published articles in both legal and scientific journals.
+Mr. Moore is still a licensed attorney in the state of California and is admitted to practice before the United States Supreme Court.
+He holds a Bachelor of Science in Biology from the University of California, Riverside and a Master’s degree in Forensic Toxicology from the University of Florida.
+Mr. Moore is a frequent speaker at legal conferences across the country and has published articles in both legal and scientific journals.